-Existing Area of Development GCSE Music is currently being delivered to 14 students in year 10 and 9 students in year 11.
+Existing Area of Development E C Inside the Classroom GCSE Music is currently being delivered to 14 students in year 10 and 9 students in year 11.
 AQA is the chosen KS4 curriculum.
 Current achievement levels at GCSE are very good and generally above national average.
 Continue to seek opportunities of sharing best practise on moderation of NEA through secondary network and Hub collaboration.
-Students progress to post 16 courses at a range of institutions including BOA and Shrewsbury Sixth Form.
-There is no post-16 provision in-school: Seek CPD opportunities via secondary network to keep consistency with the post 16 curriculum through CPD opportunities to support progression through the key stages.
-Students have access to technology in their curriculum sessions; this mainly includes use of Sibelius (at KS4) and Mixcraft (at KS3).
-Improve quality of technology available through replacement of old computers with newer laptops.
-Inside the Classroom Space and resources are well-utilised.
+Pupils have access to a range of instruments in their classroom music lessons.
+The school is seeking funding opportunities to update some of the older equipment in the department Students have access to technology in their curriculum sessions; this mainly includes use of Sibelius (at KS4) and Mixcraft (at KS3).
+Continue to develop use of music technology in KS4 composing lessons through the use of midi keyboard functions.
+Space and resources are well-utilised.
 The music wing features one large room with instruments, PCs and suitable teaching spaces, plus two small practice rooms.
 The hall is also available at certain times to facilitate amplified rehearsal activities.
 The music department has soundproofing restrictions due to both the neighbours of the school but also internally between the three teaching spaces.
 Head of Music to continue to develop strategies with SLT and business manager to combat these issues.

 Existing Developing Students are offered a good range of opportunities to participate in extra- curricular activities.
 Investigate funding strategies to re-implement the SMS guitar ensemble run by a guitar specialist that was discontinued for financial reasons post-pandemic.
-Beyond the Classroom A number of students are engaged in instrumental lessons.
+Classroom A number of students are engaged in instrumental lessons.
 The current number of students engaged in this provision stands at c.110.
 A range of providers are offered to parents to allow maximum choice and affordability.
 There is a desire to increase instrumental tuition in the school if space allows.
 At present access to a small number of practise rooms limits expansion.
-Many pupils are involved in piano, guitar, percussion and singing tuition.
+Beyond the Cla Many pupils are involved in piano, guitar, percussion and singing tuition.
 To focus on a wider range of instrumental provision to include more brass, wind and strings players.
 Possibly develop transition projects with primary musicians and demonstrations to year seven to increase uptake and continuation of these western classical endangered species.
 There are several opportunities for students to participate in and experience wider live performance events.
 Promote student attendance at SMS regional ensembles and other hub recommended groups.
 Opportunities to experience live music are offered to students, although these are limited by virtue of transport difficulties.
 Expand live SMS annual music concert to involve more year groups and increase the number of informal lunchtime recitals for the student body to experience more live music.
+The school has traditionally run a school production alternating with a Talent show each year.
+This has provided a whole school event for pupils to get involved with performing arts and the wider tech support, costume and set design of the theatre world.
+The school production is currently on hold due to a range of logistical issues surrounding staging, lighting and audio equipment.
+Head of Performing Arts to continue to develop strategies with SLT and business manager to combat these issues.